Internet Explorer is not supported by Design Library

 • It is OK to let content inside a table cell wrap into 2 or more rows.

-• When needed, use the smaller input fields and buttons within in a table or a list.
+• When form fieds are needed, use the smaller input fields and buttons within in a table or a list.

 • Nesting tables can be difficult.
 Group content as list items instead within a expanded row.